alexanderswift/public-gigacom/28thOct22-linedown.md

 ###  Thursday 3rd November

-04:00 Line down again and GigaComm not having 24x7 support is pretty frustrating, knowing that nothing will be looked at until 9am means I now need drive to the office today,
+04:00 Line down again and GigaComm not having 24x7 support is pretty frustrating, knowing that nothing will be looked at until 9am means I now need drive to the office today.

 ### Thursday 09:30

-Called GigaComm to report the fault
+Called GigaComm to report the fault.

 ### Thursday 11:08